Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/JavaScript.md

 The rules are found in 2 files:

 - _.eslintrc.lombiq-base.js_: This file contains Lombiq overrides for the [airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base) rules.
 It is located in _node_modules/nodejs-extensions/config_.
-- _.eslintrc.json_: In this file you can override the above Lombiq rules, or define your own [ESLint configuration](https://eslint.org/docs/latest/user-guide/configuring/configuration-files) altogether.
+- _.eslintrc.js_: In this file you can override the above Lombiq rules, or define your own [ESLint configuration](https://eslint.org/docs/latest/user-guide/configuring/configuration-files) altogether.

-The _.eslintrc.json_ file initially extends _.eslintrc.lombiq-base.js_ from the Node.js Extensions `npm` package.
+The _.eslintrc.js_ file initially extends _.eslintrc.lombiq-base.js_ from the Node.js Extensions `npm` package.
 It will automatically be created in your project during the first build.
-Should you prefer to use a global _.eslintrc.json_ file for your whole solution, you can instruct Node.js Extensions to create that file in the location specified by the MSBuild property `<NodeJsExtensionsGlobalESLintConfigurationDirectory>`.
+Should you prefer to use a global _.eslintrc.js_ file for your whole solution, you can instruct Node.js Extensions to create that file in the location specified by the MSBuild property `<NodeJsExtensionsGlobalESLintConfigurationDirectory>`.
 This property is easiest added in a _Directory.Build.props_ file in your solution's root directory as follows:

 ```xml
 <NodeJsExtensionsGlobalESLintConfigurationDirectory>$(MSBuildThisFileDirectory)</NodeJsExtensionsGlobalESLintConfigurationDirectory>
 ```

-> ⓘ Please edit _.eslintrc.json_ once it has been created, and adjust the path to _.eslintrc.lombiq-base.js_ according to your solution's directory structure.
+> ⓘ Please edit _.eslintrc.js_ once it has been created, and adjust the path to _.eslintrc.lombiq-base.js_ according to your solution's directory structure.

 Details on rules can be found in the [ESLint documentation](https://eslint.org/docs/latest/rules/).

 If a certain rule's violation is incorrect in a given location, or you want to suppress it locally, [you can ignore the affected code](https://eslint.org/docs/latest/user-guide/configuring/rules).
-Just always comment such ignores so it's apparent why it was necessary.
+Just always comment such ignores to clarify why they were necessary.

 ### Integration with Visual Studio (Code)